 The most important thing when deciding which valuation method to use for reporting is whether LIFO is legal.
 That might sound like an exaggeration, but it’s not.
 The IFRS bans the use of LIFO accounting in Europe.

-LIFO accounting minimizes reported profits.
+The only major country that allows LIFO accounting is the U.S. This is because the U.S. uses a different accounting standard, the Generally Accepted Accounting Principles (GAAP).
+Many countries ban LIFO because of the tax implications, as LIFO accounting minimizes reported profits.
 In many cases, this directly leads to less income tax.
 Even if LIFO is legal in your area, however, it may not be suitable for you.

-Why use LIFO?
+Why use LIFO

-When deciding between FIFO vs LIFO, it’s also important to note that the LIFO inventory method is more difficult to manage overall.
+When deciding between FIFO and LIFO, it’s also important to note that the LIFO inventory method is more difficult to manage overall.
 It requires businesses to collect more data and maintain highly accurate records.

 Despite the added difficulty, however, LIFO does have its benefits.
 The same reason that it’s disallowed under the IFRS is the same reason businesses use it.
 Because LIFO typically reports a lower net income, businesses pay less income tax.
 This directly increases their overall revenue.

 The LIFO inventory method also helps businesses offset the effects of inflation.
-Because prices tend to rise during inflationary periods, using the newest price for valuation also leads to lower net income.
-Which, of course, lowers income tax.
+Because prices tend to rise during inflationary periods, using the newest price for valuation also leads to lower net income — which, of course, lowers income tax.

-FIFO vs LIFO: Which one is right for you?
+FIFO vs. LIFO: Which one is right for you?

 The most glaring issue of LIFO is that it requires businesses to hold onto their oldest product units for extended periods.
 If the product in question is perishable, it risks becoming unfit for sale.
 As such, business owners should consider the nature of the products they carry.
-A grocery store, for example, is better off using FIFO vs LIFO.
+A grocery store, for example, is better off using FIFO rather than LIFO.

-Businesses that sell non-perishable goods, such as computers, are likely better off using the LIFO inventory method.
-Mainly because these items tend to be of a high individual cost.
+Businesses that sell non-perishable goods, such as computers, are likely better off using the LIFO inventory method, mainly because these items tend to be of a high individual cost.
+Whichever method you use, be sure to research all your available options first.
+You should also consider talking with your accountant for better insights and to make the best decision for your organization.